 In the present study, I explore two different methods for calculating uncertainty bounds around global lake area.
 First, I calculate these bounds using a frequentist approach for estimating total lake area (i.e. the cutoff method) via a simulation study.
 Second, I compare these frequentist uncertainty bounds with those calculated using a Bayesian framework.
 I carry out these demonstrations using a simulated dataset so that the ability of each method to recover the "true" parameter values can be evaluated.
 The use of a simulated dataset has the further benefit of avoiding potential confounding factors such as heterogeneity of survey effort or unknown data precision.
+The following analysis assumes that total global lake area has minimal temporal variability or at least minimal spatial trend.
+As a result, reported total lake areas can be thought of as “anticipated” or equilibrium long-run lake area rather than true totals representing any specific point in time.

 Methods